dwdraju/gdg-ottawa/DevFest2025/2-MCPServer/README.md

 # MCP Server

-This project contains a demo MCP server.
+This project contains a demo MCP server to run on Cloud Run environment.

 For deployment instructions, please refer to this codelab: https://codelabs.developers.google.com/codelabs/cloud-run/how-to-deploy-a-secure-mcp-server-on-cloud-run

+### Deploy to Cloud Run
 ```
 gcloud run deploy zoo-mcp-server \
 	--no-allow-unauthenticated \